dstar4138/erlam/src/schedulers/README.md

 * _The Multi-Threaded Round-Robin Work-Stealing Scheduler_ - An improvement on
   the previous scheduler.
 Instead of a global queue, each scheduler maintains their own.
 A waiting scheduler will randomly sleep-and-steal until it finds a process to reduce from another scheduler.
+The provided implementation gives two example stealing mechanisms for comparison.

 * _The Single-Threaded Dual-Queue CML Scheduler_ - Based on the CML's dual-queue
   design, this scheduler breaks up processes into `computation` and